microsoft/industry/foundations/powerPlatform/readme.md

 ### Design considerations

-* Licensing is the first control-gate to allowing access to Power Platform components.
 * Ability to create applications and flows is controlled by security roles in the context of an environment.
 * Environments act as a security boundary, allowing different security requirements to be implemented in each environment.
 * The security and RBAC model for Environments with - and without Dataverse are different.